khushisharma-hub/Handwritten-Digit-Recognition/README.md

 # 🧠 Handwritten Digit Recognition using CNN

 A deep learning project that uses Convolutional Neural Networks (CNN) to recognize handwritten digits from the MNIST dataset.
-Built as part of the **Tamizan Skills Rise Internship Program**.
+Built as part of the **Tamizhan Skills Rise Internship Program**.

 ---